RPI-WCL/Athena_LibDDDAS/network/README.md

 # MATH

-##### This repository contains ATHENA theory and proofs about mathematical concepts like random variables, probability distributions, etc
+##### This repository contains ATHENA theory and proofs about Network theory

 ##### Description:

-* `CharFun.ath` - Module, Charecteristc Function

-* `Prob.ath` - Module, Probability Theory

-* `Random.ath` - Module, Random Variables
+* `MTR-AIMCT` - Module, Multicopy Two-Hop Relay with Arbitrary Inter-meeting and Constant TTLs

-* `RealExt.ath` - Module, Reals
+* `Netwrk.ath` - Module, Network fundamentals

 ###### Note: This library is under development and many modules may be currently just stubs.